 Q: I’m a pre-kindergarten teacher in New York and my British assistant is constantly correcting my pronunciation.
 If I pronounce “emu” as EE-moo, she says it’s EE-myoo.
 Now, we are at odds about the pronunciation of “Van Gogh.”
-I say van-GO and she tells me it’s van-GOFF.
+I say van-GOH and she tells me it’s van-GOFF.
 Which one of us needs to go back to school?

 A: Your assistant needs a couple of lessons in the history of English.